 - ii.
 The proposer shall provide information that demonstrates a clear and convincing capability to implement and manage such a system.
 The proposer should include information about what steps, policies, procedures, training, equipment and management techniques would be utilized on award of the contract. - 2.
-Demonstration of Financial Depth and Stability Proposers shall provide evidence that clearly documents the financial history of the organization and demonstrates that the proposer has each of the following: - a.
+Demonstration of Financial Depth and Stability a.
 Financial capability to handle the expansion (including implementation and start-up costs) necessitated by the award of the contract.